Biden cites economic gains, but voters see much more to do | Politics

 Desmond Lachman, a senior fellow at the conservative American Enterprise Institute, called the market reaction to Biden's release of petroleum “muted” and noted that “in the short term we are subject to the whims of outside developments like the Russian invasion”.

-University of Michigan economist Justin Wolfers, whose work is separate from the sentiment survey, noted there was evidence that the public's perception of inflation may be worse than actual inflation.
-That's because gasoline, food and other items where prices are openly displayed are key drivers of higher prices, possibly giving inflation an outsize psychological impact.
+University of Michigan economist Justin Wolfers, whose work is separate from the sentiment survey, noted there is evidence that the public's perception of inflation may be worse than actual inflation because gasoline, food and other items where prices are openly displayed are key drivers of higher prices, possibly giving inflation an outsize psychological impact.

 Wolfers has done academic work on the impact oil prices have on gubernatorial elections, but he noted that historical comparisons might not work after the financial and cultural impact of a pandemic that has scrambled expectations.